Cutaneous fold theory, evolution and pathology

 Folds have two phases in their evolution;

-•Then, they slowly solidify, deepen, harden and tighten to become permanent.
+They slowly solidify, deepen, harden and tighten to become permanent.

 •How long is a fold?